playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/how-to-communicate/index.md

 By asking questions first, you're able to understand pain points in a system.
 Often, someone may have tried what's intuitive to you before and it hit roadblocks for one reason or another.
 By being inquisitive, you're able to avoid many headaches by reintroducing old ideas once again.

+> **Ask, ask, ask again:**
+>
+> Even if a question feels silly to ask, you can often glean a lot of information through this process.
+If you're feeling uncomfortable asking too many questions, start by finding where previous decisions have been documented.
+If you find that there's little docs for what you're wanting to know, maybe start by producing those historically relevant documents first!

 Even if you're a subject-matter expert on the topic in question, having the "ask first" mentality is a strong tool to have in one's toolbox.
 I've seen this play out to be immensely helpful in two different circumstances in particular:

 1) When the other party is willing to learn but doesn't know the right questions to ask yet.